ilyalasy/DOM-LM/README.md

 - [ ] Add Fine-tuning code for Attribute Extraction
 - [ ] Add Fine-tuning code for Open Information Extraction
 - [ ] Add Fine-tuning code for QA
-- [ ] Train some models and add results
+- [ ] Train some models and compare results